ninadgawad/TheSpaceTime/README.md

 ## Chapter 2: TIME
 Time in physics is defined by its measurement: time is what a clock reads.[1]
 In classical, non-relativistic physics, it is a scalar quantity and, like length, mass, and charge, is usually described as a fundamental quantity.
 Time can be combined mathematically with other physical quantities to derive other concepts such as motion, kinetic energy and time-dependent fields.
 Timekeeping is a complex of technological and scientific issues, and part of the foundation of recordkeeping.

+Early in 20th century people thought that time was the same for everyone everywhere and is the basis for time lines where time just is a parameter.
+However modern understanding of time is based on *Einstein's* theory of relativity, in which rates of time run differently depending on relative motion, and space and time are merged into spacetime, where we live on a world line rather than a timeline.
+As part of Big Bang theory, time itself began as part of the entire Universe about 13.8 billion years ago.
+This generally leads to a followup question what was there before the Big Bang; does the arrow of time very has a begining or its always existed with or without or Universe's existance